Discover the West

 TRAVEL: You make your own flight arrangements; see the Travel tab for more information.

-Lodging: After registering, book your room directly through the Occidental Hotel.
-Mention you are with Trips for Knitter and receive a 20% discount on your room
+Lodging: After registering, book your room directly through the Occidental Hotel. be sure to tell them you are from Trips For Knitters Group.

 Please let us know if you have any mobility or medical issues which may affect your ability to fully undertake the event as described.
 We accept no liability for mobility or medical issues that we are not told about prior to the trip.
 Advise us of any changes after registering and before the trip takes place.

-Any questions or concerns, we’re here to discuss in confidentiality.
+If you have any questions or concerns, we’re here to discuss them in confidentiality.
 We want the best outcome and enjoyment for every participant of Trips for Knitters events.